pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

     :width: 25%
     :class: right-image

-By putting nesting one loop *inside* another loop, we can expand our processing beyond one dimension.
+By nesting one loop *inside* another loop, we can expand our processing beyond one dimension.

-Try to predict what the following code, which is not nested, below will print.
+Try to predict what the following code, which is not nested, will print.
 Then enter the code and see if you are correct.

 .. code-block:: python